-The indentures governing the CCO Holdings and Charter Operating notes contain certain covenants that restrict the ability of CCO Holdings, CCO Holdings Capital Corp., Charter Operating, Charter Communications Operating Capital Corp., and all of their restricted subsidiaries to:
+The indentures governing the CCH II, CCO Holdings and Charter Operating notes contain certain covenants that restrict the ability of CCH II, CCH II Capital Corp., CCO Holdings, CCO Holdings Capital Corp., Charter Operating, Charter Communications Operating Capital Corp., and all of their restricted subsidiaries to:

-- incur additional debt;

-- pay dividends on equity or repurchase equity;

-- make investments;

-- · sell all or substantially all of their assets or merge with or into other companies;

-- sell assets;

-- enter into sale-leasebacks;

-- in the case of restricted subsidiaries, create or permit to exist dividend or payment restrictions with respect to the bond issuers, guarantee their parent companies debt, or issue specified equity interests;

-- engage in certain transactions with affiliates; and

-- grant liens.
+- incur additional debt; - pay dividends on equity or repurchase equity; - make investments. sell all or substantially all of their assets or merge with or into other companies; - sell assets; - enter into sale-leasebacks - in the case of restricted subsidiaries, create or permit to exist dividend or payment restrictions with respect to the bond issuers, guarantee their parent companies debt, or issue specified equity interests; - engage in certain transactions with affiliates; and - grant liens.

 The CCO Holdings credit facility consists of a \$350 million term loan.
 The term loan matures on September 6, 2014.
 The CCO Holdings credit facility also allows the Company to enter into incremental term loans in the future, maturing on the dates set forth in the notices establishing such term loans, but no earlier than the maturity date of the existing term loans.
-However, no assurance can be given that the Company could obtain such incremental term loans if CCO Holdings sought to do so.
-Borrowings under the CCO Holdings credit facility bear interest at a variable interest rate based on either LIBOR or a base rate plus, in either case, an applicable margin.
-The applicable margin for LIBOR term loans, other than incremental loans, is 2.50% above LIBOR.
-The applicable margin with respect to the incremental loans is to be agreed upon by CCO Holdings and the lenders when the incremental loans are established.
-The CCO Holdings credit facility is secured by the equity interests of Charter Operating, and all proceeds thereof.
+However, no assurance can be given that the Company could obtain such incremental term loans if CCO Holdings credit facility bear interest at a variable interest rate based on either LIBOR or a base rate plus, in either case, an applicable margin for LIBOR term loans, the the nincremental loans, is 2.50% above LIBOR.
+The applicable margin for LIBOR term loans is to be agreed upon by CCO Holdings credit facility is secured by the equity interests of Charter Operating, and all proceeds thereof.